Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 strings and string slices into OS-specific path types.
 The official Rust docs recommend to use a `Path` variable instead of a string slice anytime you're working with filenames.
-This is one of several special tools from Rust that comes from Rust's `std` library--which, for the purposes of this tutorial, you can think of as like a namespace.
+This is one of several special tools from Rust that comes from Rust's `std` library—which, for the purposes of this tutorial, you can think of as like a namespace.

 In Rust, we can tell our program that we want to use `Path` objects by going to